isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2020-12-28-reporting-requirement-for-regulated-dealers-with-effect-from-1-January-2021.md

 **Frequently Asked Questions**

 We have collated a list of frequently asked questions received from industry associations and their members on the reporting requirement.
-Regulated dealers may wish to refer to these FAQs in the [FAQ section](https://va.ecitizen.gov.sg/cfp/customerPages/mlaw/explorefaq.aspx){:target="_blank"} on the ACD website.
+Regulated dealers may wish to refer to these FAQs in the [FAQ section](https://va.ecitizen.gov.sg/cfp/customerPages/mlaw/explorefaq.aspx){:target="_blank"}.

 **FOR REGULATED DEALERS TO TAKE ACTION:**
 - Regulated dealers are strongly encouraged to prepare the required information consistently throughout the six-month reporting period.